 In today's global marketplace, the life science industry is no stranger to the complexities of managing translations across multiple languages.
 As these companies expand their reach into diverse markets, they face a crucial decision – should they centralize their translation efforts at their headquarters or decentralize the process to their local offices in target markets?
-In this article, we'll delve into these two models and compare their advantages and disadvantages, helping life science companies make informed decisions when it comes to managing their translation needs.
+In this article, we'll delve into these two models and compare their advantages and disadvantages, helping life science companies make informed decisions when it comes to managing their life science document translations needs.

 In a centralized model, all translation activities are coordinated and managed by the corporate headquarters.
 When a local office, such as a pharmaceutical or medical device registration applicant, needs translation services, they submit their request to the globalization team at the headquarters.